How to Begin LGBT Couple Counselling

 Beginning Couple Counselling.

 You’re in a same-sex couple relationship, thinking about meeting with Dean Richardson for Couple Counselling… but how do you begin?
 Let me show tell you how:-

-- Step one: decide that both you and your partner wish to engage with couple counselling (if one of you does not wish to engage in the process, couple counselling can’t really do anything to help).
+- Step one: decide that both you and your partner wish to engage with couple counselling (if one of you does not, couple counselling can’t really do anything to help the relationship).

 - Step two: look at my available appointments and choose one or more days and times that you could attend weekly.

 - Step three: contact me (using my online contact form).

 - Step four: if the appointment is still available, I’ll reserve it for us and ask you to send a £30 deposit to confirm our first appointment read about counselling fees (your deposit is refundable if you cancel the first session with 48 hours notice).
 If the appointment is no longer available, we’ll negotiate a day and time.